-Instructor Information: Dr. Mirek Riedewald Office Hours: this information will be posted on the course homepage Email: m.riedewald@northeastern.edu Т.А.: this information will be posted on the course homepage
+Instructor Information: Dr. Mirek Riedewald

+Office Hours: this information will be posted on Canvas

+Email: m.riedewald@northeastern.edu

+T.A.: this information will be posted on Canvas

 Special policies and requirements due to the ongoing COVID crisis:

 This course will be delivered using the Hybrid NUflex learning modality and I will be teaching remotely.
 I will join you virtually in the class at the scheduled class time using Zoom with some students in the classroom and others joining remotely.
 You will be able to ask questions, discuss, and interact with me and other students in real time.
 Remember that on your scheduled days in the classroom, you will need to practice healthy distancing and wear a face mask or face covering.
 I will also be available for virtual office hours.